PinkD/corplink-rs/README.md

 cd ..
 git clone https://github.com/PinkD/wireguard-go --depth 1
 cd wireguard-go
+# you can build with `go build` on windows maunally
 make
 # install wg-corplink to your PATH
 # your can also install it to somewhere else and use wg_binary config to tell corplink-rs where it is